 Zyxel PLA6456: Fast performance

-The PLA6456BBKIT didn’t deliver full 1Gbps in my testing, but it was still the fastest powerline kit I’ve tested.
-With a distance of some 10 feet between the two adapters, I got the sustained speed of more than 530 Mbps or about half the speed of a wired Gigabit connection.
+The PLA6456BBKIT didn’t deliver the full 1Gbps in my testing, but it was still the fastest powerline kit I’ve tested.
+With a distance of some 10 feet between the two adapters, I got a sustained speed of more than 530 Mbps, or about half the speed of a wired Gigabit connection.

 Generally, you need to plug powerline adapters directly into power sockets for them to work.
 I tried the PLA6456 units with power strips anyway, and they worked, but at a much slower speed of around 200 Mbps.

 I also tried placing the adapter much further away around my home and generally got around 350 Mbps.
 So you can expect the speeds to be fast enough to deliver a respectable broadband connection in full.